 Cultivation: The preference is light shade to partial sun, wet to moist conditions, and a fertile soil with an abundance of organic material.
 Submergence of the roots by flood water is tolerated for up to 2 weeks without apparent ill-effects.
 Sometimes the leaves are affected by mildew late in the year.
 It is easy to start this plant from seed.

-Range & Habitat: Orange Jewelweed is a common plant that occurs in most counties of Illinois; it is less common in the NW area of the state.
+Range & Habitat: The native Orange Jewelweed is a common plant that occurs in most counties of Illinois; it is less common in the NW area of the state.
 Habitats include openings in moist woodlands, partially or lightly shaded floodplains along rivers, edges of woodland paths, swamps, seeps and fens, and roadside ditches.
 This species tolerates disturbance better than most wetland plants.

 Faunal Associations: The flowers attract the Ruby-Throated Hummingbird and long-tongued bees, including bumblebees and honeybees.
 Swallowtail butterflies are less common visitors.
 These visitors seek nectar; many long-tongued bees also collect pollen.
 Sometimes bumblebees will steal nectar by chewing holes near the spur of the flower.
 Various smaller insects (e.g., Syrphid flies) will visit the same holes to steal nectar.
 The caterpillars of several moths feed on the foliage, including Euchlaena obtusaria (Obtuse Euchlaena), Spilosoma latipennis (Pink-Legged Tiger Moth), Trichodezia albovittata (White-Striped Black), and Xanthorhoe lacustrata (Toothed Brown Carpet).
 Upland gamebirds eat the large seeds, including the Ruffed Grouse, Ring-Necked Pheasant, Greater Prairie Chicken, and Bobwhite Quail.
 Among mammals, White-Tailed Deer browse on the foliage, while the White-Footed Mouse eats the seeds.